Salzburg is alive with the Sound of Music

 View of Mozart's birthplace in Salzburg

-And the music theme continues across the river with a visit to Mirabelle Palace and Gardens, familiar to fans of the movie the Sound of Music as the set of a very famous scene, with the children singing DO-RE-MI around the fountain in the gardens.
-The Baroque Museum can also be found here.
+And the music theme continues across the river to the Mirabell Palace and Gardens.
+A familiar sight to fans of the movie the Sound of Music, it was the set of a very famous scene, with the children singing DO-RE-MI around the fountain in the gardens.
+The Mirabell Palace houses the offices of the Salzburg mayor and the municipal administration, the Angel Staircase and the magnificent Marble Hall can be visited here.

 View of Salzburg Mirabelle Palace